eastgenomics/eggd_fusioninspector/README.md

 # FusionInspector v1.0.0

 ## What does this app do?
-Runs FusionInspector v2.8.0, a tool which in silico validates fusion predictions by recovering and re-scoring fusion evidence.
+Runs FusionInspector, a tool which in silico validates fusion predictions by recovering and re-scoring fusion evidence, from its official Docker image.
 This app is set up to process the '.fusion_predictions.tsv' file produced by the earlier STAR-Fusion alignment step.
 It produces a summary file 'inspector.FusionInspector.fusions.abridged.tsv' and a 'final' file with more detailed information.

 FusionInspector's GitHub repository and wiki are available at the following URLs: https://github.com/FusionInspector/FusionInspector